orstavik/JoiComponents/book/chapter7_style/styleCallback/5_Pattern_CssCoordinatorClass.md

 Another benefit is efficiency.
 Managing a web components internal style using only native CSS classes and CSS variables adds practically nothing to the cost of processing the selection.
+CssCoordinatorClass processed natively when the browsers makes the CSSOM.
+When you need high performance in your app, this form of internal coordination of CSS in web components is recommended.

 Third, using only native CSS to control the style of a web component is ergonomic for the user of the web component.
 Style controlled by CSS and CSS classes is a familiar concept.